VANatHeritage/ConSiteTools/README.md

 1. Download this repository (Code -> Download Zip).
 Unzip the contents to a new folder.
 2. In ArcGIS Pro, go to the **Catalog** pane.
 Under **Project**, right click on **Toolboxes->Add Toolbox**, and select `ConSite-Tools.pyt` from the downloaded repository

-### Toolbox Version Notes (notes last updated by D. Bucklin, 2023-10-23):
+### Toolbox Version Notes (notes last updated by D. Bucklin, 2023-11-13):

 #### Version 2.4.x-dev

+`Extract Biotics`: added checkbox parameter to allow limiting extracts to current map extent `Calculate BMI score`: added parameter to customize BMI ranks and weighting in BMI score.

 Prioritization tools -> Build Conservation Portfolio tool:
-  - updated bycatch procedure, to only add EOs when it does not exceed the portfolio target
-  - updated secondary ranking procedure so that lower-ranking EOs are excluded from subsequent rankings when the higher-ranking EOs can fill all slots
+  - bycatch and secondary rankings procedures altered so that only bycatch/top-ranking EOs move onward to the next ranking, when the number of EOs exceeds the target.
+  - Portfolio selections are no longer allowed to exceed the target for the element (previously this was allowed through bycatch)
   - added a STATUS attribute to the element table to indicate portfolio target status.

 B-rank tool:
   - allows boundaries other than ConSites to be used
-  - updated B-rank comment text to include ELCODE(s) of endemic, 1-EO elements in site.
+  - updated AUTO_BRANK_COMMENT field text to include ELCODE(s) of endemic, 1-EO elements in site, when applicable

-Other:
-  - added checkbox parameter to `Extract Biotics` to limit extracts to current map extent

 #### Version 2.4